top of page

 Redemption Ride 2023 is just around the corner.

-In three days, I’d be hitting the road solo to reclaim some independence and confidence and, hopefully, reacclimate and recalibrate to a healthier, more harmonized voice in my soul.
+In three days, I’ll be hitting the road solo to reclaim some independence and confidence, and hopefully reacclimate and recalibrate with a healthier, more harmonious voice within my soul.

 My navigation was thrown off the past 3 years.
-COVID, job loss, selling our farm, and parting with beloved family, friends, and fur babies were a lot and quite difficult.
+Dealing with COVID, job loss, selling the farm, and saying goodbye to cherished family, friends, and beloved pets was a challenging and overwhelming journey.

 It made perfect sense at the time.
-We were in pursuit of “a better life,” one more attuned to changes that had been thrust upon us.
+We were in pursuit of “a better life,” one more attuned to changes thrust upon us.
 To say it did not go well is an understatement.

-Strained relationships, adjustments to unfamiliar and uncomfortable environments, and then an accident.
+In just months, we experienced strained relationships, adjustments to unfamiliar, uncomfortable environments, and then a riding accident.
 An accident so bad it laid me up for months.
 How I see, feel, and perceive life from every side has changed in under a year.

 So, here I go.
-Off into the wild blue wonder.
+Off into the wild blue yonder.
 Just me, the radio, and the road.

-My preparation started with a lot of list-making and then gathering things.
-I pondered what may be encountered for two-plus weeks and how to keep myself comfortable with changing environments.
-It was eye-opening to see what I deemed “necessary.”
+My preparation began with extensive list-making and gathering of necessary items.
+I pondered what I might encounter for two-plus weeks and how to stay comfortable in the changing environments.
+It was eye-opening to see what I deemed necessary.
 I was forced to see myself honestly and objectively.
-I took note of these interesting revelations about myself.
+I took note of some interesting revelations about myself.

-The clothes packing went easier than planned, which was surprising.
+The clothes packing went more easily than planned, which was surprising.
 I thought my thirty-pound weight gain would mean I’d hate everything I put on.
-Given limited options, I wasn’t sure what I could bring that I wouldn’t feel terrible wearing.
+Given limited options, I wasn’t sure what I'd feel terrible wearing.
 That thought was depressing.
 I had to fight the temptation to shame myself for those thirty pounds.

 Being outside our comfort zone is part of traveling.
-I find it more tolerable to have things that make me feel comfortable, especially the clothes I bring.
+I find it more tolerable to have things that make me feel comfortable, like clothes I bring.
 There is nothing worse than being away, getting dressed for the day or night, and feeling awful about everything you put on.
 Having clothes I feel good in tones down negative voices in my head—voices I know will be there anyway.
+So, I was grateful for the comfy wardrobe I packed.

-I started having doubts the week before leaving.
+Doubts started creeping in the week before leaving.
 Why am I doing this?
 Am I crazy?
 I’ll be all alone on the road, stopping for gas in unfamiliar areas and navigating roads I don’t know.

 At night, I’d wrestle with fears of driving in bad weather and the discomforts of sleeping in unfamiliar beds.
 My back and neck were far from healthy.
-Plus, I’ll have to carry all my bags.
-What if I pull a muscle?
-My dogs are going to miss me.
-Man, am I going to miss them!
+I’d have to carry all my bags.
+What if I pulled a muscle?
+My dogs were going to miss me.
+Man, I was going to miss them!
 Why would I do this to them?
-And what if something happens while I’m gone?
+And what if something bad happens while I’m gone?

-Why do I have to take this stupid trip?
+Why do I even have to take this stupid trip?

 Why can’t I be different?